Constraints on the curvature power spectrum from primordial black hole evaporation: Introduction

 The main result of this work is the derivation of upper bounds for the variance of comoving density contrast at horizon entry $\sigma(M)$ on all scales for different reheating temperatures and cosmological scenarios and translate these bounds onto $P_{\cal R}(k)$ bounds.
 In particular, we derive the upper bound for the $\sigma(M)$ in order that the CMB and BBN observables remain intact for any possible reheating temperature.
 These bounds are the most stringent ones for promptly evaporating PBHs.
 Most of our analysis is general regardless the mechanism that generates the perturbation spectrum.
 We implicitly assume that it is inflation behind the $P_{\cal R}(k)$ generation, however, we do not specify the inflaton dynamics apart from the energy scale that inflation ends.

 Large-amplitude inhomogeneities are necessary for the PBH formation however, the formation rate may significantly increase \cite{Harada:2016mhb, Harada:2017fjm} if the equation of state of the background energy density, $w$, becomes soft or zero.
 This is a rather plausible scenario for PBHs that form not long after the end of the inflationary phase where the inflaton coherent oscillations result in an early matter domination era.
 Other scenarios, such a modulus domination that is natural in several extensions of the Standard Model of particle physics, also result in an early non-thermal phase.

-The most important implications of such a pressureles phase for the models of PBH formation is that the variance of the density perturbations, which determines the $\beta(M)$, can be smaller for a fixed PBH abundance.
+The most important implications for the PBH formation models of such an early matter domination era is that the variance of the density perturbations, which determines the $\beta(M)$, can be smaller for a fixed PBH abundance.
+To be explicit let us express in a qualitative level how the relic abundance of the PBHs depends on the cosmic era that the collapse takes place.
+It is

+The expression on the left hand side is for collapse during radiation and on the right hand side for spinless collapse during matter era.
+Thus, an overdensity is more probable to collapse during matter era for ${\cal P_R}\ll 1$.
+Since the power spectrum is expressed in terms of the wavenumber $k$ whereas the fractional PBH abundance, $f_\text{PBH}$, is expressed in terms of the PBH mass $M$, the $k=k(M)$ relation is required in order to connect the $f_\text{PBH}(M)$ and the ${\cal P_R}(k)$.
+During matter era the horizon size grows with a different rate and the relation between the mass $M$ contained in the comoving Hubble radius of size $k^{-1}=(aH)^{-1}$ is different from that of a radiation era.
+In particular the $k(M)$ relation has the following scaling during radiation and matter eras respectively,